The head of the clinic: Fayzrakhmanov Rinat Rustamovich, ophthalmologist of the highest category, Ph.D.

 - The technology of organ-preserving surgery for stopping the progression of the eyeball subatrophy

-- Vitreoretinal surgery in the Ophthalmology Center of the Pirogov Center
+- Vitreoretinal surgery in the Ophthalmology Center of the National Pirogov Medical and Surgical Center

 - Features of vitreoretinal surgery in the treatment of patients with diabetic retinopathy